 Transport and getting around

 Oxford is a small city so it’s easy to get around.
 There are walking or cycling routes to most places – Oxford has one of the highest proportion of people cycling to work anywhere in the UK.
-The City Council runs a cycle hire scheme if you don’t have your own bike.
+If you don't have your own bike there are many options to hire a 'dockless' bike from as little as 30 minutes.

-There are several bus companies operating within the city covering the whole of the greater Oxford area and many outlying towns and villages.
+There are several bus companies operating within the city covering the whole of the greater Oxford area and many nearby towns and villages.
 We also have excellent links to Heathrow and Gatwick Airports by coach and London by both bus and train.
-Buses to London run 24 hours a day, every day of the year, so you can explore the capital as late as you like.
-Oxford train station is also on both the Cross Country and Great Western lines taking you down to the West Country and Cornwall or up to the north of England.
+Buses to London run all day every day, so you can explore the capital as late as you like.
+Oxford train station is also on the Cross Country, Chiltern and Great Western lines taking you down to the West Country and Cornwall or up to the north of England.
 Most transport providers also offer student or young person discounts.